-The archival holdings of the Vancouver Holocaust Education Centre (VHEC) contain materials donated by local survivors, families of victims and eyewitnesses of the Holocaust as well as the institutional records of the VHEC.
-Types of material that may be found in the Archives include identification documents, correspondence, currency, education materials and certificates, photographs, memorabilia, ephemera, newspaper clippings, scrapbooks, travel documents, exhibition and curation records and other items that document pre- and post-Holocaust life, immigration and settlement experiences, internment and the Holocaust.
+The archival holdings of the Vancouver Holocaust Education Centre contain materials donated by local survivors and families of victims and eyewitnesses of the Holocaust, as well as the institutional records of the VHEC.
+Types of material that may be found in the archives include identification documents, correspondence, travel documents, education materials and certificates, photographs, memorabilia, ephemera, newspaper clippings, scrapbooks, exhibition and events records and other items that document pre- and post-Holocaust life, immigration and settlement experiences, internment and the Holocaust.

 WHAT'S THE DIFFERENCE BETWEEN THE MUSEUM COLLECTION AND THE ARCHIVES?

-The major difference between the Museum collection and the Archives is the way that information is organized.
-In the Museum collection, each object is treated individually and described as a single unit.
-In the Archives, materials are arranged and described in aggregates of records organized hierarchically to ensure context between records is maintained.
+The major difference between the museum collection and the archives is the way that information is organized.
+In the museum collection, each object is treated individually and described as a single unit.
+In the archival collection, materials are arranged and described in aggregates organized by provenance; the original order and context of the records is maintained where possible.

 Three-dimensional objects or artworks may be part of an archival collection or fonds depending on how the material was collected and maintained by the creator and/or donor and how the VHEC acquired the material.

-The VHEC Collections catalogue is designed to highlight relationships between materials in the collection regardless of which department stewards the material.
+The collections database is designed to highlight relationships between materials in the collection regardless of which department stewards the material.
 Users are encouraged to browse across collections and related holdings to discover more about each item in the catalogue.